 Property Tax Reductions

-However, in 1978, by public electorate vote, Proposition 13 was adopted in California.
-This changed how all county assessors compute the assessed value of real property subject to property tax.
-For property acquired prior to March 1, 1975, Proposition 13 rolled back the assessed value to the amount shown on the 1975-76 assessment roll (i.e., the base-year value).
-The Proposition limited further the assessor’s annual change to the base-year value to the lesser of CPI or 2 percent per year.
-The assessed value may decrease if CPI is negative.
+For property acquired prior to March 1, 1975, California’s famous Proposition 13 rolled back the assessed value to the amount shown on the 1975-76 assessment roll (i.e., the base-year value).
+It then further limited the county assessor’s right to change that value – which we call the “base-year value” annually by the lesser of the Consumer Price Index (“CPI”) or 2% per year.
+In fact, the value can actually be required to go down if the CPI is negative.

 The Value of an Appeal